v/v.github.io/_posts/2022-09-19-book-review-super-pumped-battle-for-uber.markdown

 > Cabbies were aghast.
 Doug Schifter, a livery driver from Manhattan, faced financial ruin after the rise of Uber wrecked his income driving for traditional car services.
 Schifter drove to City Hall in Lower Manhattan on a cold Monday morning in February 2018, put a shotgun to his head, and pulled the trigger.
 “When the industry started in 1981, I averaged 40–50 hours,” Schifter wrote in a final post to his Facebook page.
 “I cannot survive any longer with working 120 hours!
 I am not a Slave and I refuse to be one.”

 Wow - employees are being intimidated by tough guys, and drivers are taking their own lives as a result of pricing changes.
-No company wants their work to lead to events like these.
+No company wants its work to lead to events like these.

 **Uber faced unfathomable challenges in the international market**